turingschool/lesson_plans/ruby_03-professional_rails_applications/assessment.md

 * As you work, you *should not*:
   * Copy code snippets
   * Seek live support from individuals except instructors
-  * Excessively review implementations on old projects, google, and/or notes
+  * Review implementations on old projects and/or notes

 #### Note about the commit expectation: